chrisgks/nlp-project/vector_representation/Readme.md

     * embedding are extracted in flair from the first and last character states of each word to generate a word embedding

-## Others
+### Notes about numerical representation

 word embeddings = word vector = distributed representations
 it is a dense representation of words in a low-dimensional vector space
 * one-hot representation:
-king = [1 0 0 0 0 0]
-queen = [0 1 0 0 0 0]
-book = [0 0 1 0 0 0]
 a vector for every word, can't capture relationships between words

 * Distrebuted representation:

-much less dimensions 2, 100, but not thousants, much smaller vectors *the meaning is distributed across all the dimentions* king is not stuck in the first column, the meaning is distributed among the 3 dimensions, its, 0.3 of this word, 0.8 of that word etc. that's why it's called distributed
+* less dimensions unlike in one-hot, much smaller vectors
+* the meaning is distributed among all dimensions *

 how to come up with these vectors?
 * Fastetext: word is a sum of its parts: going = go + oi + in + ng + goi + oin + ing